 Summer outfits can be provocative, but they shouldn’t be too small.
 Deep cleavages and mini skirts are totally allowed, but under one condition: go for your size.
 There’s nothing worse than being able to see someone’s butt above their pants.
 Remember that you should be able to fit at least one finger between your belt and your skin.
 If you’re not sure if you’re getting a proper size, try on the bigger one and compare.
 Take a look at Lena Dunham.
 She doesn’t look that great in too tight leggings and shirts.
 All she needs to shine though is a perfectly cut dress.
 Find your type of a dress (let this article help you) and pay attention to the size – it guarantees success! 😉

 7. WEARING A SWIMSUIT IN TOWN

-A total nightmare of beach towns – people wondering around only in their swimsuits.
-They go into stores or run to get a cold Coke without putting anything on 😉 I’m not a prude, yet I believe that it’s a matter of good manners.
+A total nightmare of seaside villages – people wondering around only in sunbathing suits.
+They also go into stores or run to get a cold Coke 😉 I’m not a prude, yet I believe that it’s a matter of culture.
 Noone would ever walk like that around Warsaw or Wroclaw.
-Being a bit more casual is totally understandable when one is on holiday, but what pareos and wraps are for? 😉 Make sure to cover yourself when you leave the beach.
-If your hips are wider, you can use a pareo, if your belly is bigger, go for a kimono.
-You can also use a gauzy strapless dress, a long shirt, or a tunic.
+One might be a bit more relaxed when they’re at the seaside, but that’s what pareos and wraps are for 😉 When you leave the beach, make sure to cover yourself.
+If your hips are wider, you can use a pareo, it your belly is bigger, go for a kimono.
+You can also use a gauzy dress on straps, a long shirt, or a tunic.
 Way better, isn’t it? 😉